 Many taxpayers consult with tax professionals who can help them create an offer the IRS will accept.
 Your offer in compromise can consist of either a lump sum or payments over time as an installment agreement.

 You can get an idea of whether your offer will be accepted by using the IRS Offer in Compromise Pre-Qualifier tool, which is available online.

 Taxpayers must meet several qualifications before taking advantage of Fresh Start programs.
 Before applying, make sure that you:

-If you have filed for bankruptcy, you are not eligible for Fresh Start programs because your tax debt will be restructured or eliminated by the bankruptcy court.
+If you have filed for bankruptcy, you are not eligible for Fresh Start programs because your back taxes will be restructured or eliminated by the bankruptcy court.
 The IRS will not attempt to collect past-due taxes while you have an open bankruptcy case.

-Taxpayers who are seeking debt relief can contact Solvable for assistance.
-We’ll ask a few simple questions about your tax debt and match you will well-reviewed companies that can help.
+Taxpayers who are seeking back tax assistance can contact Solvable for assistance.
+We’ll ask a few simple questions about your back taxes and match you will well-reviewed companies that can help.
 Get on the path to a better financial future.